Optical Kerr nonlinearity of dielectric nanohole array metasurfaces with different hole shapes near the anapole state: Results and discussion

+It should be outlined that in practice, the radiation from the objects considered at the anapole state is not totally suppressed, for example, due to their finite size and the existence of the higher order multipoles.
+In analogy with quasi-bound states in continuum, the term ``quasi-anapole'' for real-world implementations was proposed \cite{Koshelev19}.

-The spectral dependence of the enhancement of the effective OKE of the square nanohole array GaP with $a=250$~nm, $h=100$~nm, $b_4=140$~nm is demonstrated by Fig.~\ref{n2_lam_GaP_361_lattcubhol}.
-In modeling, the linear refractive index $n_{0\,\mathrm{in}}$ is varied for the different values of $\lambda$ according to Ref.~\cite{Aspnes83}.
-This dependence exhibits the sharp peak at the wavelength of $532$~nm where the anapole state is observed.
+The spectral dependence of the enhancement of the effective OKE of the square nanohole array GaP with $a=250$~nm, $h=100$~nm, and $b_4=140$~nm is demonstrated by Fig.~\ref{n2_GaP_lattcubhol}\,(a).
+In modeling, the linear refractive index $n_{0\,\mathrm{in}}$ of GaP is varied for the different values of $\lambda$ according to Ref.~\cite{Aspnes83}.
+This dependence exhibits a sharp peak at the wavelength of $532$~nm where the anapole state is observed.
 In general, this curve should resemble the reciprocal relation between $n_{2\mathrm{eff}}$ and $b_4$ as the sizes and the time are linked in the FDTD simulations.